christianwestbrook/connection_pool_scaffold/README.md

     mvn test-compile # compile test code in src/test/java mvn test         # run tests in src/test/java for files named Test*.java

+## Opportunities to impress

+Our engineers would like to see you choose at least one advanced feature to implement in your pool.
+Some possible options include:

+* Implement the above requirements without using the "synchronized" keyword.
+* Actively close and reap connections that have been leased for some configurable amount of time.
+* Periodically checking that available connections are still useable and removing those that are not.

 [maven]:http://maven.apache.org/